dinmammas/homebridge-robonect/readme.md

  * Input "HX" in capitals as robonect-card _**ONLY**_ if you have a Robonect HX!
 You'll get the temp from the temp sensor, rather than the battery. :)
  * PORT and show-humidity is optional
  * BE SURE to update to at least 1.0.18 if using Robonect firmware 1.0 beta8 or newer.
- * If you've updated to robonect firmware 1.2RC0 - please contact me via the forum link below with any errors.
+ * If you've updated to robonect firmware 1.2RC0 or later - please contact me via the forum link below with any errors.
 Thank you.
+ * Please note that version 1.2 of the Robonect firmware has a bug preventing this plugin to work correctly.
+If you experience that homebridge boot-loops, downgrade to firmware 1.1b or 1.2RC0.

 Discuss the plugin with me and others, [here.](https://forum.robonect.de/viewforum.php?f=55)